jonasbrocas007/MaltaLang/README.md

 #### Calculating two numbers:
-In MaltaLang to calculate two numbers that are not stored in variables you need to use the op keyword it's sintax is op (the operator), the first number, the signal (+ - / *), the second number and finnaly the type of output (integer (i) or float (f))
+In MaltaLang to calculate two numbers that are not stored in variables you need to use the op keyword it's syntax is op (the operator), the first number, the signal (+ - / *), the second number and finnaly the type of output (integer (i) or float (f))
 An example of that would be: op 1 + 1 i, calculates 1 + 1 and shows the final output as a integer.

+#### Calculating two numbers from two variables:
+To calculate numbers from variables you need to use a different keyword, (ov) which means (operation with variables).
+it's syntax is ov (the operator), the first variable, the signal (+ - / *), the second number, the output separeted with >> and finnaly the type of the output (integer (i) or float (f)).
+The output will not be shown but you can print it with >> or >.
+An example of that would be:
+ov x + y >> result i
+>>result

+Note: The type should be the final character of the line!